SWTPAIN/SWTPAIN.github.io/posts/learn-functional-programming-by-writing-fe-apps-in-elm-part2.markdown

 ---

-## Progress
+## QuizWizard & Quiz List
-After pt2, we can create quiz and see list of quizzes in our app.
-In stead of a walkthrough of coding, it will be highlights and explanations about some key changes we made.

-To read the source code and play around with the apps,
+In part 2, we can create quiz and see list of quizzes in our app.
+Instead of a walkthrough of coding, it will be highlights and explanations about some key changes we made.
+It's recommended to read the source code and play around with the apps before reading it.

 ```bash
 git clone git@github.com:SWTPAIN/quiz-maker.git
 git checkout v0.0.2
 ```

+<br></br>

 ## New Folder Structure
 ```elm